lukexyz/FlightVision/README.md

 # 🎯 FlightVision
-> Serious bar sports, with seriously accurate XY coordinates.
+> Serious bar sports.
+With seriously accurate XY coordinates.

 A realtime solution to track dart targets with `fastai` and `unets`, using segmentations layers rather than classical regression.